gonzalo-cordova-pou/MLADHD/docs/related_work.md

 45. R. Smith.
 2007.
 An overview of the Tesseract OCR engine.
 In Document Analysis and Recognition, 2007.
 ICDAR 2007.
 Ninth International Conference on, Vol. 2.
 IEEE, 629–633.
+46. Naab, Teresa K., Veronika Karnowski, and Daniela Schlütz.
+"Reporting mobile social media use: How survey and experience sampling measures differ."
+Communication Methods and Measures 13.2 (2019): 126-147.
+47. Yeykelis, L., Cummings, J. J., & Reeves, B. (2018).
+The fragmentation of work, entertainment, E-Mail, and news on a personal computer: Motivational predictors of switching between media content.
+Media psychology, 21(3), 377-402.